 Soldier’s Pass is one of the more exciting trails in Sedona as you will get to enjoy a number of interesting natural features including 7 sacred pools (a series of 7 natural pools carved out of the sandstone), 3 natural arches, and Sedona’s most active natural sinkhole.
 On an interesting side note, Apache and Yavapai tribes considered these pools sacred because they were a source of year-round drinking water in the arid desert.

-This trail is a bit long at about 2.25 miles each way, although the hike itself is relatively easy with no major climbing involved.
-It’s close to town, although tends to stay a bit quieter than the more popular trails, thus making it a peaceful oasis anytime of the year.
+This trail is a bit long at about 2.25 miles each way, although the hike itself is relatively easy.
+Fortunately, no major climbing is involved.
+It’s close to town, although stays a bit quieter than the more popular trails.
 This trail is unique as the landscape changes quite frequently, as you find yourself leisurely strolling through the leafy, shady Red Rock Wilderness one minute, and then venturing out into the wide open vistas and enjoying the amazing red rock formations the next.
 It’s a must-do for anyone seeking a relaxing longer hike with gorgeous diverse views & unique natural attractions.

 Distance: 2.25 miles out-and-back